nsofnetworks/terraform-provider-pfptmeta/docs/data-sources/network_element.md

 Network elements comprise devices, mapped subnets and mapped services.
 - Creating this resource with `mapped_subnets` generates a Mapped Subnet-type network element..
 - Creating this resource with `mapped_service` generates a Mapped Service-type network element.
-- Creating this resource with `owner_id` and `platform` generates a Device-type network element.

 ## Example Usage